-First, look on the label for the language "slowly available nitrogen" or

-"Water Insoluble Nitrogen" (WIN), or something similar.
+First, look on the label for the language "slowly available nitrogen" or "Water Insoluble Nitrogen" (WIN), or something similar.
 In this example, the water insoluble nitrogen is 15%.

-To determine the % slow release nitrogen, divide the WIN (%) by the total nitrogen In this example, half of the total nitrogen is slow release.
+Divide WIN (%) by the Total Nitrogen to determine the % slow release N. In this example, half of the total nitrogen is slow release.